Complete-Genomics/denovo_OLC/README.md

 arms together constitute the ablation that separates each contribution and their interaction.
 This pilot evaluates the ML tie-break draft, not scheme B.

+### Candidate selection and shadow monitoring

+The production-compatible candidate selector defaults to the historical `longest` behavior.  `candidate_select: gated_switch` is opt-in: it selects, in rank order, the first candidate passing a configured junction gate (`span_cov_ratio >= 0.25` and `placed_reads >= 5`), falling back to the primary candidate if none pass.
+This read-support threshold was raised from an initial 2 to 5 after diagnosis showed that, under the looser gate, unpolished severe-loss (an identity drop of >=5 points relative to the primary candidate) was inconsistent across cohorts: 3.93% on the strict `tail_raw` held-out set, above the project's 3% acceptance line, versus only 1.92% on the larger merged pool, comfortably below it.
+Raising the gate to `placed_reads >= 5` brought both cohorts under the line without relying on any post-assembly polishing (tail_raw 2.10%, merged pool 1.09%), at the cost of a small chimera-rate increase (decidable-basis chimera on tail_raw rose from 5.52% to 5.65%) and a higher primary-candidate fallback rate.
+Racon polishing had originally been evaluated as the planned fix for this same severe-loss gap; it was superseded by this cheaper rule change and was not carried forward into production.
+Before this default was finalized, a 3,000-UMI hs8 end-to-end canary validated the complete opt-in DAG (candidate selection, junction QC over all candidates, shadow scoring, downstream QC) on real, non-mock data, confirming that the relevant Snakemake dependencies resolve correctly outside the two Zymo evaluation cohorts as well.

+Six paths that would have let the model act directly on candidate selection were each evaluated and closed.
+Unconstrained model-driven reselection produced severe-loss of 15.94%, four times the rule's own rate.
+A guardrail sweep over length and read-support thresholds (174 operating points) found none that simultaneously kept severe-loss <=3% and beat the gated-switch rule's chimera rate.
+An asymmetric veto restricted to downgrading the rule's own selection recovered a negligible gain (only -0.06 points).
+A regression-based confidence target had an oracle ceiling below the rule baseline.
+Learning-to-rank reranking on the same features produced a signal below the within-UMI measurement noise floor.
+And an explicit contig-completeness classification head achieved AUC 0.9995 for predicting length -- but was not actually predicting chimera status, and its discrimination direction was reversed: by this metric chimeras were systematically *more* "complete" than clean contigs.
+All six paths share the same underlying failure mode: the candidates the model can confidently flag as chimeric are exactly the candidates with the least read support and the least suitability for delivery, so any strategy that lets the model move from scoring to acting reproduces the same severe-loss problem the gate guardrail itself was built to prevent.  `shadow_score_model` therefore remains the model's only validated role: when configured, junction QC over all candidates and the selection record feed a frozen GBDT that scores only the contig the rule actually delivers and writes a monitoring report; no downstream workflow rule reads these scores.
+On the hs8 canary, the GBDT disagreed with the gated rule on 89.71% of deliveries -- a monitoring signal, not evidence the model should take over selection.
+Shadow's role is to keep accumulating score distributions, rule disagreement rates, and a manual-review queue of high-risk cases on new batches that lack reference truth.

 ## Results

 ### Correct component semantics recover read-supported sequence